sumitkumarju/Josephus-problem/README.md

-Run the lucky_guy.cpp with a c++ compiler to see the results.
+Run the luckyguy.cpp with a c++ compiler to see the results.